 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking ribavirin?
+What should I avoid while taking Copegus?

 Avoid drinking alcohol.
-It may increase your risk of liver damage.
+It can make your liver problems worse.

-Using this medicine will not prevent you from passing hepatitis to other people.
+Using Copegus will not prevent you from passing hepatitis to other people.
 Follow your doctor's instructions about how to prevent passing the disease to another person.

-Ribavirin side effects
+Copegus side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Ribavirin can cause anemia.
+Copegus can cause anemia.
 In rare cases, this can lead to fatal heart problems.
 Get emergency medical attention if you have chest pain.

+Copegus may cause serious side effects.
 Call your doctor at once if you have:

 problems with your vision;